 Go where your influencers go

 If you don’t already know, then a little research can reveal where the people that influence your organisation get their information.
 For business-to-business organisations this is often still traditional sources like trade media and newspapers, but industry websites and trade associations also provide a lot of information.
 Rather than reading through piles of papers and magazines you can easily set up alerts to track online versions, making your job easier.

-It’s also worth signing-up to industry groups on social media platforms like LinkedIn as the subjects being discussed can give you an insight into what’s influencing the influencers.
+It’s also worth signing-up to industry groups on social media platforms like LinkedIn as the subjects being discussed in these groups can give you an insight into what’s influencing the influencers.
 To receive updates when certain topics are mentioned on the network, you can begin to follow hashtags which means any posts which include the hashtag will appear on your feed.
 You can also follow key figures in your industry to see what they are saying about key trends and issues.

 Keep an eye on the government

-A change in legislation or comment in Parliament can have a massive impact on the reputation or prospect of any organisation.
-Too often we see organisations unaware of proposed changes to legislation or regulation when there is an opportunity to do something about it.
+A change in legislation or comment in Parliament can have a massive impact on the reputation or prospects of any organisation.
+Too often we see organisations unaware of proposed changes to legislation or regulation when there is still an opportunity to do something about it.

 There are basic steps you can take here.
-The Government makes it easy for you to find out what is currently being consulted on – you can even set up email alerts for specific subjects and They Work for You site which informs the public of Parliamentary activity, will email users with mentions of any chosen keyword(s).
+The Government makes it easy for you to find out what is currently being consulted on – you can even set up email alerts for specific subjects and the They Work for You site which informs the public of Parliamentary activity, will email users with mentions of any chosen keyword(s).
 Signing up to services such as DODS’ PoliticsHome will provide you with crucial knowledge and insight in the form of daily emails to ensure you’re kept in the loop on UK and European legislation.

 Pick some simple tools

 One of the challenges is filtering information.
 Different people prefer different tools, but we find that Flipboard is a great way of bringing together information from a wide variety of sources.
-With some select searches, social media tracking tools like Hootsuite work a treat and remember that a really specific Google alert can be invaluable.
+With some select searches, social media tracking tools like Hootsuite work a treat, and remember that a really specific Google Alert can be invaluable.
 Hootsuite is a useful platform to perform social listening and check whether there are any topics relevant to your organisation being talked about.
 Tweetdeck is also great to keep track of multiple topics and hashtags on one screen.
 You can also sign up to Google Trends, subscribe to alerts and if possible RSS feeds, so you can be regularly updated as and when there are new announcements uploaded to company websites.

 Do something about it